TritonDataCenter/manatee-state-machine/ephemeral_only.md

 ```

 Since there are a sufficient number of zk nodes to form a quorum, the old
-primary catches D up, D becomes a sync, and A starts taking writes again:
+primary catches D up, D can become sync because its xlog never diverged, and A
+starts taking writes again:
 ```
   DC 1  |  DC 2     DC 3
   ----  |  ----     ----